v-ratantejaswi/SweetSpot/README.md

 # SweetSpot

 SweetSpot is an iOS application that allows users to discover and enjoy a variety of dessert recipes.
 Users can browse through a list of desserts, view detailed instructions, ingredients, and even watch the recipe videos on YouTube.
+The link to the video demo of the app can be found below.

 ## Features